 - Manual pool of models, which can be provided as a vector of models, for example:

-adam() will try different models and select the most appropriate one from the predefined pool.
-There is a trade-off, when deciding which pool to use: if you provide the bigger one, it will take more time to find the appropriate one and there is a risk of overfitting the data; if you provide the smaller pool, then the optimal model might be outside of the pool, giving you the sub-optimal one.
+There is a trade-off when deciding which pool to use: if you provide the large one, it will take more time to find the appropriate model, and there is a risk of overfitting the data; if you provide the small pool, then the optimal model might be outside of it, giving you the sub-optimal one.

-Furthermore, in some situations you might not need to go through all 30 models, because, for example, the seasonal component is not needed in the data.
+Furthermore, in some situations, you might not need to go through all models in the pool because, for example, the seasonal component is not required for the data.
 Trying out all the models would be just a waste of time.
-So, in order to address this issue, I have developed a branch-and-bound algorithm for the selection of the most appropriate ETS model, which is triggered via
+So, to address this issue, I have developed a branch-and-bound algorithm for the selection of the most appropriate ETS model, which is triggered via

-es() function).
+model="ZZZ".
 The idea of the algorithm is to drop the components that do not improve the model.
 It allows forming a much smaller pool of models after identifying what components improve the fit.
 Here is how it works:

-- Apply ETS(A,N,N) to the data, calculate an information criterion (IC);
+- Apply ETS(A,N,N) to the data, calculate an information criterion;

-- Apply ETS(A,N,A) to the data, calculate IC.
-If it is lower than (1), then this means that there is some sort of seasonal component in the data, move to step (3).
-Otherwise go to (4);
+- Apply ETS(A,N,A) to the data, calculate information criterion.
+If it is lower than (1), then this means that there is some seasonal component in the data, move to step (3).
+Otherwise, go to (4);

-- If (2) is lower than (1), then apply ETS(M,N,M) model and calculate IC.
-If it is lower than it means that the data exhibits multiplicative seasonality.
+- Apply ETS(M,N,M) model and calculate information criterion.
+If it is lower than the previous one, then the data exhibits multiplicative seasonality.
 Go to (4);

-- Fit the model with the additive trend component and the seasonal component selected from previous steps, which can be either “N”, “A" or “M", depending on the IC value.
-Calculate IC for the new model and compare it with the best IC so far.
-If it is lower, then there is some trend component in the data.
+- Fit the model with the additive trend component and the seasonal component selected from the previous steps, which can be either “N”, “A”, or “M”.
+Calculate information criterion for the new model and compare it with the best information criterion so far.
+If it is lower than any of criteria before, there is some trend component in the data.
 If it is not, then the trend component is not needed.

-Based on these 4 steps, we can kick off the unneeded components and reduce the pool of models to test.
-For example, if the algorithm shows that seasonality is not needed, but there is a trend, then we only have 10 models to test overall instead of 30: ETS(A,N,N), ETS(A,A,N), ETS(A,Ad,N), ETS(M,N,N), ETS(M,M,N), ETS(M,Md,N), ETS(A,M,N), ETS(A,Md,N), ETS(M,A,N), ETS(M,Ad,N).
-Also, in steps (2) and (3), if there is a trend in the data, then the model will have higher than needed smoothing parameter \(\alpha\).
-While it will not approximate the data perfectly, the seasonality will play an important role in reducing the value of the information criterion, which will help in correctly selecting the component.
-This is why the algorithm is in general efficient.
-It might not guarantee that the optimal model will be selected all the time, but it reduces the computational time.
+Based on these four steps, we can kick off the unnecessary components and reduce the pool of models to check.
+For example, if the algorithm shows that seasonality is not needed, but there is a trend, then we only have ten models to check overall instead of 30: ETS(A,N,N), ETS(A,A,N), ETS(A,Ad,N), ETS(M,N,N), ETS(M,M,N), ETS(M,Md,N), ETS(A,M,N), ETS(A,Md,N), ETS(M,A,N), and ETS(M,Ad,N).
+In steps (2) and (3), if there is a trend in the seasonal data, the model will have a higher than needed smoothing parameter \(\alpha\).
+While it will not approximate the data perfectly, the seasonality will play a more important role than the trend in reducing the value of the information criterion, which will help in correctly selecting the component.
+This is why the algorithm is, in general, efficient.
+It might not guarantee that the optimal model is selected all the time, but it substantially reduces the computational time.

-The branch-and-bound algorithm can be combined with different types of models and is in fact is also supported in
+The branch-and-bound algorithm can be combined with different types of model pools and is also supported in

-model="YYY, where the pool of models for steps (1) – (4) is restricted by the pure ones only.
+model="YYY", where the pool of models for steps (1) – (4) is restricted by the pure ones only.
 This would also work in the combinations of the style

-Finally, while the branch-and-bound algorithm is quite efficient, it might end up providing a mixed model, which might not be very suitable for the data.
-So, it is recommended to think of the possible pool of models prior to applying it to the data.
-For example, in some cases you might realise that additive seasonality is not needed, and that the data can be either non-seasonal or with multiplicative seasonality.
+Finally, while the branch-and-bound algorithm is efficient, it might end up providing a mixed model, which might not be suitable for your data.
+So, it is recommended to think of the possible pool of models before applying it to the data.
+For example, in some cases, you might realise that additive seasonality is unnecessary and that the data can be either non-seasonal or with multiplicative seasonality.
 In this case, you can explore the

 model="YZY" option, aligning the error term with the seasonal component.

-Here is an example with automatically selected ETS model using the branch-and-bound algorithm described above:
+Here is an example with an automatically selected ETS model using the branch-and-bound algorithm described above:

 In this specific example, the optimal model will coincide with the one selected via